huaixinw/Estimations-and-Tests-of-Asset-Pricing/README.md

 NOTE:
 1. For now, the code only contains the "estimation" part, the "testing" part is in processing.
-2. file "asset pricing tests add if intercept.py" is the replication code.
-3. before running the code, one should download the data from the above link (Prof.Asaf Manela's page).
+2. before running the code, one should download the data from the above link (Prof.Asaf Manela's page).